paulbontempo/en-ta-cs/README.md

 # en-ta-cs
-Investigation of the linguistic practice of Codeswitching using data from English-Tamil speakers.
+Scripts for prompting of DeepSeek v3 model to produce a parallel corpus of codeswitched-monolignual data, using English-Tamil examples.
+Part of a larger project which investigates the typological variation in the linguistic process of codeswitching.